MugilanGN/Flowchart-Generator/README.md

 ELSE IF is not available, but nested IFs are possible

+The ENDIF and ELSE blocks are mandatory, and ELSE must have something inside (anything)

 Loops support is WIP, so is not available

 ## CLI usage